E-Commerce Inventory Automation

 The dealership group sold parts through an e-commerce platform, but getting inventory listed was a brutal manual process.
 The vendor ERP offered no direct database access, only an export tool that dumped a CSV of the full active parts catalog: 1.2 to 1.5 million line items.

-Every morning, two staff members would pull that export and spend 1.5–2 hours manually scanning through it line by line, removing parts the company didn't want listed (open repair order parts, low-volume items, parts with no sourcing, and other criteria that shifted daily).
+Every morning, two staff members would pull that export and spend 1.5 to 2 hours manually scanning through it line by line, removing parts the company didn't want listed (open repair order parts, low-volume items, parts with no sourcing, and other criteria that shifted daily).
 They were scrolling through a million-row spreadsheet by hand, every single day.

-A previous contractor had attempted a solution that automated the file transfer but still left the manual filtering untouched, cutting out maybe five minutes of a two-hour problem.
+An earlier attempt had automated the file transfer but left the manual filtering untouched, cutting maybe five minutes off a two-hour problem.
 The two staff members doing this work were experienced parts specialists whose actual value was on the phone with distributors, not buried in Excel.

 Rule Engine & Management Interface